freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/01-responsive-web-design/applied-visual-design/learn-about-tertiary-colors.md

 # --description--

-I monitor e gli schermi dei dispositivi creano colori diversi combinando quantità di luce rossa, verde e blu.
-Questo è conosciuto come il modello di colore additivo RGB nella moderna teoria dei colori.
-Red (R), green (G), e blue (B) sono chiamati colori primari.
-Mescolando due colori primari si creano i colori secondari ciano (G + B), magenta (R + B) e giallo (R + G).
-Hai visto questi colori nella sfida Colori complementari.
-Questi colori secondari di fatto sono complementari al colore primario non utilizzato nella loro creazione, e sono opposti a quel colore primario sulla ruota dei colori.
-Per esempio, il magenta è fatto con rosso e blu, ed è il complemento al verde.
+Computer monitors and device screens create different colors by combining amounts of red, green, and blue light.
+This is known as the RGB additive color model in modern color theory.
+Red (R), green (G), and blue (B) are called primary colors.
+Mixing two primary colors creates the secondary colors cyan (G + B), magenta (R + B) and yellow (R + G).
+You saw these colors in the Complementary Colors challenge.
+These secondary colors happen to be the complement to the primary color not used in their creation, and are opposite to that primary color on the color wheel.
+For example, magenta is made with red and blue, and is the complement to green.

 I colori terziari sono il risultato della combinazione di un colore primario con uno dei suoi vicini colori secondari.
 Ad esempio, all'interno del modello di colore RGB, rosso (primario) e giallo (secondario) danno l'arancione (terziario).
 Questo aggiunge altri sei colori ad una semplice ruota dei colori per un totale di dodici.